 Pros

-- Loaded with fiber, Omegas and antioxidants
+Loaded with pre and probiotics

 Cons

-- Caused stomach upset in some
+Caused diarrhea in some dogs

 Pros